blues/app-accelerators/motor_monitor_and_vibration/README.md

 #### `card.motion.mode`

-The [`card.motion.mode` requst](https://dev.blues.io/reference/notecard-api/card-requests/#card-motion-mode) enables motion sensing using the Notecard's built-in accelerometer.
-Motion is used to deterrmine how much the motor is vibration.
+The [`card.motion.mode`](https://dev.blues.io/reference/notecard-api/card-requests/#card-motion-mode) request enables motion sensing using the Notecard's built-in accelerometer.
+Motion is used to determine how much the motor is vibrating.
 The configuration below uses maximum sensitivity (`5`) and a 5 second period for each bucket of movement count.

 ```json
 {